 A beginner’s guide to artificial neural networks

-At the end of 2016, it’s hard to escape the cultural influence of artificial intelligence.
+It’s hard to escape the cultural influence of artificial intelligence.
 The biggest company in the world is publicly staking its future on it; Seoul came to a standstill to watch their best Go player lose to it; and millions of people have tuned in to see what HBO think it might mean for the future of humanity.

 To understand its implications — and they’re big — it’s helpful to understand what it is and how it works.